-I have a genetic disorder known as “can not keep my mouth shut.”
+I have a disorder of a kind known as “can not keep my mouth shut.”
 If I think someone isn’t being honest, or even if I just disagree with them strongly, my arm raises, and my mouth engages, well before my brain can calculate the possible damage.

 I have been in successful recovery for years and I am here to share what I’ve learned.

 As a rule, if you insist on always speaking your mind, you will inevitably find yourself in an environment where everyone hates you.
 Most people can not handle the truth (or what you believe is the truth).
 And the more you shove it in their face, the easier it is for them to ignore you.
 You simply become the person who always complains.
 Your ideas will be shot down simply because of the reputation of the mouth they come from.

 The trick to keeping your mouth shut is this: put the desire to effect positive change above your instinct to tell people they’re wrong.
 The later almost never leads to the former.

 Back in my early days at Microsoft I worked on strong teams where you were expected to have opinions.
 If you saw something stupid happening you were obligated to raise your hand, say “I think this is stupid and here’s why.”
 If you were right, you were applauded no matter how senior the people in the room were.
 I argued with group managers, VPs, and many other tough, smart people far more senior than I was.
 If I was wrong, I was dismissed, but not scolded.
 I might have heard praise for not being afraid.
 I thrived in this environment and assumed this was how the world worked.